zitescody/ordersummarycard/README.md

 ## Acknowledgments

 Thank you Frontend Mentor for providing beginner-friendly web design projects.
+THIS VERSION ONLY INCLUDES THE MOBILE OPTIMIZED VERSION.